shacharRonZohar/ChatGebeta/README.md

 # ChatGebeta - A ChatGPT wrapper

+This is an api wrapper, using a gpt-2 model to provide organic responses to end users.

 This repository contains two branches - main, and basic, which are two almost identical api's, with one major diffrence.

-The main branch API makes it's calls to another api, which contains a self hosted gpt-2 model, which allows us better control over the responses, but takes mroe resources.
+The main branch conatins two API's - One public facing api, that recieves msgs from the user, and makes calls to the second API, which runs the input through a self hosted gpt-2 model.

+The second API is hosted on railway, so you don't need to install and run it locally to run the public API, if for some reason you wish to do so, follow the "Self hosting" instructions in the installation section.
+This system allows us better control over the responses, but takes considerably more "personal" resources.

-The basic branch makes it's calls to a free, public gpt-2 api, which outsources the resposibilty of managing the model ourself.
+The basic branch contains one public facing api, that recieves msgs from the user, and outsources the model managment to a free, public, gpt-2 API.

-This is an api wrapper, using a free gpt-2 endpoint to provide organic responses to end users.

 ## Installation